Smoothness-Adaptive Contextual Bandits

-\textbf{Non-Parametric Continuum-Armed Bandit.} A problem in the literature that shares some similarities with non-parametric contextual MAB is the non-parametric continuum-armed bandit problem (see, e.g., \citealt{agrawal1995continuum} and \citealt{bubeck2009pure}), where given a single unknown function $f:\rR^d\rightarrow \rR$, at every time period $t$ the agent selects an action $a_t$ from the continuous action set, and then collects and observes a noisy reward with mean $f(a_t)$.
+\textbf{Non-parametric Continuum-Armed Bandit.} A problem in the literature that shares some similarities with the non-parametric contextual MAB problem is the non-parametric continuum-armed bandit problem (see, e.g., \citealt{agrawal1995continuum} and \citealt{bubeck2009pure}), where, given a single unknown function $f:\rR^d\rightarrow \rR$, at each time $t$ the agent selects an action $a_t$ from the continuous action set, and then collects and observes a noisy reward with mean $f(a_t)$.
 While the continuum-armed bandit problem and the contextual bandit problem we consider here are fundamentally different problems, they share the feature that smoothness plays a key role in terms of minimax complexity; see, e.g., \cite{kleinberg2005nearly}, \cite{auer2007improved}, and \cite{bubeck2009online}.
-More recently, \cite{locatelli2018adaptivity} studied the problem of adapting to unknown smoothness in a continuum-armed bandit problem in the case where the unknown function $f(\cdot)$ is at most Lipschitz-smooth, and showed that under conventional assumptions it is impossible to minimize cumulative regret when the underlying smoothness is unknown.
+More recently, \cite{locatelli2018adaptivity} studies the problem of adapting to unknown smoothness in a continuum-armed bandit problem in the case where the unknown function $f(\cdot)$ is at most Lipschitz smooth, and shows that under conventional assumptions it is impossible to minimize the cumulative regret rate when the underlying smoothness is unknown.

 \textbf{Model Selection in Contextual MAB.} One may view selecting the right smoothness parameter as a model selection problem.
-There are a few recent works that study such problems under settings that are different from ours.
-For instance, \cite{chatterji2020osom} consider a linear contextual MAB where the payoffs may or may not depend on contexts, and design a policy that can achieve optimality simultaneously for both cases.
-In addition, \cite{foster2019model} study the problem of adapting to the dimension of the class of payoff functions in a linear contextual MAB setting.
+There are a few recent works that study such problems in settings that are different from ours.
+For instance, \cite{chatterji2020osom} considers a linear contextual MAB where the payoffs may or may not depend on covariates, and provides a policy that can achieve optimality simultaneously for both cases.
+In addition, \cite{foster2019model} studies the problem of adapting to the dimension of the class of payoff functions in a linear contextual MAB setting.